opensearch-project/project-website/_posts/2024-09-30-Boosting-OpenSearch-Development-on-MacOS-with-Apple-Silicon.md

 meta_description: Learn how to simplify your OpenSearch development workflow on macOS with Apple silicon
 ---

-OpenSearch is an Apache-2.0 licensed open-source project supported by an engaging community of users across the globe.
+OpenSearch is an Apache 2.0--licensed open-source project supported by an engaged community of users across the globe.
 Building on its commitment to openness and growth, OpenSearch recently became part of the newly formed [OpenSearch Software Foundation](https://foundation.opensearch.org/), a community-driven initiative under the [Linux Foundation](https://www.linuxfoundation.org/).
 This shift has allowed us to enhance the developer experience by expanding platform and architecture support, especially for developers using macOS ARM64 machines.
-Previously, setting up OpenSearch cluster and running integration tests required a Linux environment or Docker containers, adding complexity and overhead to the process.
-Now, you can run and test OpenSearch plugins natively on macOS, simplifying workflows and reducing development time.
+Previously, setting up an OpenSearch cluster and running integration tests required a Linux environment or Docker containers, adding complexity and overhead to the process.
+Now you can run and test OpenSearch plugins natively on macOS, simplifying workflows and reducing development time.

 We're excited to announce that the OpenSearch core snapshot tarball artifact, built specifically for macOS ARM64 machines, is now publicly available.
 If you're developing on these machines, especially the latest Mac computers with Apple silicon, we encourage you to give it a try.